isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1832.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+AgileREPORTER Version 19.3 - Package (Small Merchant and Wholesale Banks)

 ### Support Level
-Up to 30% for SMEs <br>
+Up to Banks for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution  for non-SMEs

 ### Things to Note
-N.A.
+Regulatory Reporting for Banks

 ### Contact Information
 N.A.